MVFCU Student Plus Loan

 MVFCU wants to help finance your education.
 Money for college can come in various forms: scholarships, grants, federal financing and savings.
 Even with all these funding options, it may not be enough.
-That's why MVFCU offers our Parent Student Education Line.
+That's why MVFCU offers our Parent Student Education Loan.

 For more information about Minnesota Valley Student Loans, please call (507)387-3055 or email email@example.com with your questions.